ReactPoland/RNPrimaryStructure/README.md

 ## Firebase
 Firebase enabled by default with given services - analytics, crashlytics and performance monitor.
 They work only on release builds - as set inside 'serviceprovider' folder.

+If you want to change app id remember to create a new firebase app with that id and update Google files ('GoogleService-Info.plist' and 'google-services.json') inside your project.
+If you don't need firebase services during the development process - you can make that change only when you will work on distribution process.